One Skillet Wonder: Fried Cabbage & Bacon in Just 30 Minutes

 Step 7: Steam & Soften

-• Add 1 tbsp butter, cover with a lid, and cook for 10 minutes, stirring occasionally, until cabbage softens.
+• Add 1 tablespoon butter, cover with a lid, and cook for 10 minutes, stirring occasionally, until cabbage softens.

 Step 8: Finish & Serve

-• Stir in the crispy bacon, 1–2 tbsp apple cider vinegar, and 1 tsp white sugar.
+• Stir in the crispy bacon, 1–2 tablespoon apple cider vinegar, and 1 teaspoon white sugar.

 • Taste and adjust seasoning.
 Cook uncovered for another 2–3 minutes to let the cabbage caramelize slightly.